spf13/spf13-vim/README.md

 movement commands with arrows - to prevent you from being tempted to use them.

-### What is this terrible default theme?

-It's called Zenburn and I (and lots of hackers around the world) find it pretty neat (I also happen to be the maintainer of its Emacs port).
-I find the default theme pretty tiresome for the eyes, that's why I took that "controversial" decision to replace it.
-You can, of course, easily go back to the default (or select another theme entirely).
+### Windows compatibility

+While everything in Prelude should work fine in Windows I test it only with Linux & OSX so there are Windows related problems from time to time.
+This situation will probably improve over time.

 ## Known issues

-None so far.
+Check out the project's issue list for that. :-)

 ## Bugs & Improvements

-Bug reports and suggestions for improvements are always welcome. github pull requests are even better! ;-)
+Bug reports and suggestions for improvements are always welcome. github pull requests are even better! :-)

 I'd like to include a nice variety of Emacs 24 themes into Prelude - so if you've developed (or simply found) one - give me a shout and I'll take a look at it.

+Cheers,
 Bozhidar